 - Find a hostel which includes breakfast.
-These hostels usually cost a couple pounds more each night, but you will save money in the long-run by cutting out a meal each day.
-Just make sure you actually take advantage of the free breakfast!
+These hostels usually cost a couple of pounds more each night, but you will save money in the long-run by cutting out a meal each day.

 - Don’t end up in the hospital.
 Although health care is free, not spending money on the taxis, etc. would have saved me over $50.
-Let’s be realistic though — there is no way to prevent this.
+Let’s be realistic, though; there is no way to prevent this.
 Be sure to budget money in case of an emergency and always buy travel insurance.

 - Do not purchase WiFi.
-Instead, use the free WiFi in many museums and restaurants.
+Instead, use the free WiFi in museums and restaurants.
 Check if your cell phone carrier offers free data abroad.
 Mine did and I had no idea!